tchughesiv/aws-loft-2017-container-lab/labs/lab5/chapter5.md

 Feel free to continue exploring the console.

-In the final [bonus lab](../lab6/chapter6.md) you'll get to play with some "tech preview" features, the service catalog and broker.
+In the final [bonus lab](../lab6/chapter6.md) you'll get to play with some new features, the service catalog and broker.